~a 1 (i·)a verb, intransitive

 your (food+), of you two: form of the possessive classifier used for food, tools, customary possessions etc. (enaka *), with a 2 dual possessor (see kela *)

 Buioe amela, kela bai-odo ngapwae?
-Your areca nuts (for you to chew), how will you find it?
+Your areca nuts (for you to chew), how will you find them?

 amela 2 amela possessive classifier